TERMS AND CONDITIONS

 That there are or will be no encumbrances on the property not advised in particulars of sale or by the Auctioneer before entering upon the auction.

 Where announced or notified before the auction that there is a buyer’s premium and the amount of or the method of calculating it, the Purchaser is to pay, upon the fall of the hammer, the amount or rate announced plus GST if applicable.
+There is a buyer's premium of 20% on all Lipscombe auctions unless otherwise specified.

 All goods sold shall be removed on the day of the sale or as otherwise provided in the particulars or announced.
 If not removed the Auctioneer may charge a reasonable sum for warehousing them but will not be liable to the Purchaser for them in any respect.